SYNJ1

 This is a list of variants' phenotypes submitted to ClinVar and linked to the SYNJ1 gene.

-• Developmental and epileptic encephalopathy, 1 (4 variants)
+• Developmental_and_epileptic_encephalopathy,_1 (4 variants)

 Variants pathogenicity by type

 Statistics on ClinVar variants can assist in determining whether a specific variant type in the SYNJ1 gene is commonly pathogenic or not.
+These statistics are base on transcript: NM_000203446.3.
+Only rare variants are included in the table.

 In the table, we include only reliable ClinVar variants with their consequences to MANE Select, Mane Plus Clinical transcripts, or transcripts with TSL equals 1.
 Click the count to view the source variants.